QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 11/100 : 13 October 2025, Monday
 > I learn a little bit about loops on Day 5 of the Udemy Course.
 Today I am busy preparing for my midterm exams tomorrow. ☕️☕️☕️. =)

+Day 12/100 : 14 October 2025, Tuesday
+> I learn a bit about for loop on Day 5.
+This day, I'm still busy preparing my midterm exams tomorrow. =)